hapax/hapax.github.io/assets/minimal-networks.md

 build the rail itself, but acquire the land beneath it.
 In contrast, stations are cheap: we just slap together some sidings, a platform, and a bench or two, and we're done.
-Our goal is therefore to *make the total length of the rail network as short as possible*, adding extra stations if need be to reduce this length.
+Our objective is to make the total length of the rail network as short as possible, adding extra stations if they help us do this.
-This is called a *minimal network*.

-Will our triangular rail network above be minimal?
-It turns out that, to minimise the total amount of rail, we should build a new station $D$ in between and connect each town to it.
-Our goal in this post will be to see why, and how this generalises to multiple stations.
+This results in the *minimal network* connecting $A$, $B$ and $C$.

+We can consider the same problem for $n$ stations, and seek minimal networks of smallest total length that allow us to travel from a station to any of the others.
-Although the exact positions are hard to compute in general, we will learn some simple facts about the *topology* and connectivity structure of minimal networks.
+Although finding the minimal network exactly is very difficult, we can use simple reasoning to learn some important features of the connectivity and layout of minimal networks.

+---

+*Exercise 1.* In Figure 1, we have two networks: a triangular network, and a "star-shaped" network with a new station $D$ in the middle.
+Which is shorter?

+*Hint.* No need for anything fancy: you can measure the lines on the screen with a ruler and add them up!

+---

-## 2. Equilateral triangle <a id="sec-2" name="sec-2"></a>
+## 2. Triangles <a id="sec-2" name="sec-2"></a>

+The train network from the Introduction is already surprising.

+## 2.1.
+Equilateral triangles <a id="sec-2-1" name="sec-2-1"></a>

-Our first and perhaps most important case is when the towns lie at the corners of an equilateral triangle.
+The first and most important case is when our three towns lie at the corners of an equilateral triangle.
+Let's say the distance between each town is $d$.

+## A. Fermat points <a id="sec-A" name="sec-A"></a>

 #### References